roman-milk/roman-milk.github.io/janes-story-1.md

  Josh straightened and arched his back so he could look into her eyes.
 At that exact moment, Jane felt her labia being cut in two.
 She stopped breathing when her vagina spread and slowly surrounded the long thick, black penis.
 Jane vowed not to take another breath until Josh was fully embedded and she felt like a little girl again.
 A girl so happy and content that she didn't want to wait.
 At first her hips jerked randomly, as she desperately thrust up at the young man.

  Josh felt the intense heat consume his moral fiber.
 He too pumped his hips in a very random fashion and there was no magical rhythm.
 Each person seemed to think speed was of the utmost essence for satisfying the other's desire, as their hips thrust madly at each other.
 They experienced wild sexual lust at 11 o'clock; they made mad, passionate love at 12 o'clock and experienced animal ecstasy at 1 o'clock.
-Report_Story #6